 More speakers to be announced soon!

 The second part of the day will focus on doing.
-Participants will be split into breakout groups and given a real-world scenario to tackle using the insights shared during the morning’s session as well as their own expertise.
+Participants will be split into breakout groups and given a real-world scenario to tackle using the insights shared during the morning’s session, as well as their own expertise.

 What: Changing hearts and minds: Countering harmful narratives